The role of polarization field terms in a model for a cavity quantum material: Introduction

-It is convenient to model the cavity system without explicit knowledge of the matrix elements associated with the light-matter coupling.
+It would be convenient to model the cavity system without explicit knowledge of the matrix elements associated with the light-matter coupling.
 When an electron system is subject to a classical electromagnetic field, the Peierls substitution,

-can be made to remove minimal coupling terms to a phase on the tight-binding hopping amplitudes \cite{luttinger_effect_1951,kohn_theory_1959,roth_theory_1962,blount_bloch_1962}.
-This has sometimes been associated with the Coulomb gauge theory in the context of cavity systems~\cite{dmytruk_gauge_2021}, often when quantization is performed directly on the classical substitution~\cite{andolina_cavity_2019,mercurio_photon_2024,passetti_cavity_2023,guerci_superradiant_2020,rao_non-fermi-liquid_2023}.
+can be made to remove minimal coupling terms in favor of a phase on the tight-binding hopping amplitudes \cite{luttinger_effect_1951,kohn_theory_1959,roth_theory_1962,blount_bloch_1962}.
+This substitution has since been applied as a procedure to couple tight-binding models to electromagnetic fields in a cavity~\cite{dmytruk_controlling_2022,andolina_cavity_2019,mercurio_photon_2024,grunwald_cavity_2025}, and has sometimes been associated with the Coulomb gauge theory in this context~\cite{dmytruk_gauge_2021,passetti_cavity_2023,guerci_superradiant_2020,rao_non-fermi-liquid_2023}.
 However, for quantum fields of light, the transformation needed to bring about the Peierls phase factors mixes light and matter degrees of freedom.
-This enacts a canonical transformation to a multipolar gauge theory, and demands that the electromagnetic field terms are transformed to preserve commutation relations~\cite{li_electromagnetic_2020}.
-This introduces additional coupling via multipolar polarization field in the full theory, which we will refer to as the Peierls gauge in this paper.
+This enacts a canonical transformation, similar to that introduced in the multipolar gauge theory, and demands that the electromagnetic field terms are transformed to preserve the commutation relations~\cite{li_electromagnetic_2020}.
+This introduces additional coupling via a polarization field in the full theory, which we will refer to as the Peierls gauge in this paper.